 - Published on Wednesday, 06 January 2010 12:53

-by Stephanie Madrigal, therapist at Social Thinking and author of Superflex (Part 1 of 2 part post)
+by Stephanie Madrigal, author of Superflex (Part 1 of 2 part post)

 Superflex: A Superhero Social Thinking Curriculum, ironically, was developed as I had to work on my own rigid thinking in trying to work with one of my students!
 I began working with a student, Eric, individually, because he was so rigid and did not have the skills, to work in a group setting.
 As I quickly realized, he and I were going nowhere fast.
 He was extremely rigid and had difficulty following anyone else’s plans and had huge meltdowns when things did not go his way.
 So after a couple of weeks of banging my head against the wall because I could not figure out a way to reach him, I remembered that he liked Superheroes.
 Hmmm… do I stick to my own ideas and lessons that I had already outlined for his treatment?
 I already knew the answer to this question--No way!
 I needed to think outside the box with him and find something that would motivate him or I was not going to be able to teach him.